camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 Expressions need to be in [FEEL (friendly-enough expression language)](/components/concepts/expressions.md#the-expression-language) instead of [JUEL (Java unified expression language)](https://docs.camunda.org/manual/latest/user-guide/process-engine/expression-language/).

-Migrating simple expressions is doable (as you can see in [these test cases](https://github.com/camunda-community-hub/camunda-7-to-8-migration/blob/main/modeler-plugin-7-to-8-converter/client/JuelToFeelConverter.test.js)), but not all expressions can be automatically converted.
+Migrating simple expressions is doable (as you can see in [these test cases](https://github.com/camunda-community-hub/camunda-7-to-8-migration/blob/main/backend-diagram-converter/core/src/test/java/org/camunda/community/migration/converter/ExpressionTransformerTest.java)), but not all expressions can be automatically converted.

 The following is not possible:

 - Calling out to functional Java code using beans in expressions
 - Registering custom function definitions within the expression engine
+- using SPIN library
+- using the `execution`

 ### Human tasks